 In the context of the i.i.d. model in (3.1), it turns out that this elementwise median can be formulated as the solution to the following problem: \[\begin{array}{ll} \underset{\bmu}{\textm{minimize}} & \begin{aligned}[t] \sum_{t=1}^{T} \left\Vert \bm{x}_t - \bmu \right\Vert_1 \end{aligned}, \end{array} \] where now the \(\ell_1\)-norm is the measure of error instead of the squared \(\ell_2\)-norm as in the case of the sample mean.

-3.3.3 Spatial median estimator
+3.3.3 Spatial Median Estimator

-Another way to extend the univariate median to the multivariate case is the so-called spatial median or geometric median (also known as \(L_1\) median) obtained as the solution to the problem \[ \begin{array}{ll} \underset{\bmu}{\textm{minimize}} & \begin{aligned}[t] \sum_{t=1}^{T} \left\Vert \bm{x}_t - \bmu \right\Vert_2 \end{aligned}, \end{array} \] where now the \(\ell_2\)-norm or Euclidean distance is the measure of error instead of the \(\ell_1\)-norm or the squared \(\ell_2\)-norm.
-Interestingly, the lack of the squaring operator has a huge effect; for example, the estimator for each element is not independent of the other elements anymore (as is the case with the sample mean and elementwise median).
-The spatial median has the desired property that for \(N=1\), it reduces to the univariate median.
+Another way to extend the univariate median to the multivariate case is the so-called spatial median or geometric median (also known as the \(L_1\) median) obtained as the solution to the problem \[ \begin{array}{ll} \underset{\bmu}{\textm{minimize}} & \begin{aligned}[t] \sum_{t=1}^{T} \left\Vert \bm{x}_t - \bmu \right\Vert_2 \end{aligned}, \end{array} \] where now the \(\ell_2\)-norm or Euclidean distance is the measure of error instead of the \(\ell_1\)-norm or the squared \(\ell_2\)-norm.
+Interestingly, the lack of the squaring operator has a huge effect; for example, the estimator for each element is no longer independent of the other elements (as is the case with the sample mean and elementwise median).
+The spatial median has the desired property that for \(N=1\) it reduces to the univariate median.

-3.3.4 Numerical experiments
+3.3.4 Numerical Experiments

 Figure 3.3 illustrates the different location estimators in a two-dimensional (\(N=2\)) case.
 Since this is just one realization, we cannot conclude which method is preferable.